Big Lost River water or watershed scenery in Idaho

 Best flows

 Use the RiverReports Mackay chart and USGS 13127000 together.
-Stable tailwater releases create the best window; dewatering, sudden irrigation changes, or very low warm water should move you to a different reach or another river.
+Stable tailwater releases create the best window.
+Dewatering, sudden irrigation changes, or very low warm water should move you to a different reach or another river.

-When to skip
+When to leave

 Skip the Big Lost when flows are too low for responsible trout handling, when IDFG rules or whitefish language are unclear, when private-bank access is the only realistic entry, or when remote weather and road conditions make the drive a poor trade.